Should you Avoid Fats in Your Diet?

 Dietary fat is the most calorie dense macronutrient.

-Fats are very important for normal body function and essential for your health.
+Fats are very important for normal body function and overall health.

-When you consume the right fats, they can help your body absorb fat soluble vitamins such as A, D, E and K, and helps hormones levels.
+Consuming the right fats can help your body absorb fat-soluble vitamins such as A, D, E, and K and help control hormone levels.

 The Difference Between Unsaturated and Saturated Fats